 The intact skeleton of this allosaur is a testimony to a catastrophic, rapid burial, which is confirmation of the global Flood a few thousand years ago as recorded in the Bible.

-Get a complete look at what it is like to stand in front of Ebenezer with this 360° Virtual Tour, and look around the room for its skull.
+Get a look at what it is like to stand in front of Ebenezer the Allosaurus with this 360° Virtual Tour, and look around the room for his skull.